 Waged in pamphlets, political cartoons, broadsides, and correspondence, the ensuing pamphlet war featured some of Pennsylvania’s preeminent statesmen, including Benjamin Franklin, governor John Penn, and Hugh Williamson, who would later sign the U.S. Constitution.
 At stake was much more than the conduct of the Paxton men.
 Pamphleteers used the debate over the conduct of the Paxtons to stake claims about peace and settlement, race and ethnicity, masculinity and civility, and religious association in pre-Revolutionary Pennsylvania.

 Follow the path below Contents to explore the exhibition.
 In addition to tracing the narrative of the exhibition, web pages often include contextual Tags to supply further reading suggestions.
-If you have questions or suggestions, please don't hesitate to contact the curator, Will Fenton, at fenton at fordham dot edu.
+If you have questions or suggestions, please don't hesitate to contact Will Fenton, at fenton at fordham dot edu.

 Both the material exhibition and digital companion would not be possible without the resources, support, and generosity of staff at the Library Company of Philadelphia, Historical Society of Pennsylvania, American Philosophical Society, and Haverford College Quaker and Special Collections.
 Special thanks are due to Michael Goode (Utah Valley University), who helped shape this exhibition, and James N. Green (Library Company of Philadelphia), who helped make it all possible.